PROTECTING THE LOWLANDS

 In 2023, we expanded our Brazil nut concession by purchasing an additional 79 hectares.
 This acquisition was a strategic one for several reasons.
 For starters, it allows us to save thirty-three old-growth hardwood trees which were at high risk of being logged.
 This land is also home to an additional ten brazil nut trees, a mammal clay lick and an avian clay lick.
 All of which are important features for the health of rainforest species.

 Our new land acquisition also includes a cleared area measuring two acres.
 And these two acres are next to the river and near a fresh water stream.
 These features make it an ideal spot to build our forest ranger/research station.
 Plans for this station are already underway.

-For this project, ARC is partnering with the Asociación para la Conservación de la Cuenca Amazónica (ACCA), a Peruvian non-profit organization, cofounded by Canadian Adrian Forsyth, a Harvard PhD in tropical ecology, to protect The Los Amigos Conservation Concession (LACC).
-LACC is 146,000 hectares (360,000 acres) of pristine old-growth rainforest that is home to an abundance of wildlife, including at least 12 globally threatened species, including giant otters, harpy eagles, spider monkeys and jaguars, with over 550 birds on the bird list.
+ARC provides two forest guardians (Promotores de Conservación) to assist the Asociación para la Conservación de la Cuenca Amazónica (ACCA) patrol and protect this 146,000 hectares of pristine old-growth rainforest.
+LACC is home to an abundance of wildlife, including at least 12 globally threatened species, including giant otters, harpy eagles, spider monkeys and jaguars, with over 550 birds on the bird list.

-ARC Wild Protectors are working alongside ACCA’s Promotores de Conservación to patrol and protect this vital wilderness from the threats of illegal logging, gold mining, road development and poachers.
-Drone and high-resolution satellite monitoring assist the forest guards by alerting them to occurrence of illegal activities within the concession.
-The forest guards also collect biological monitoring data and provide education workshops for student in the region.
+The forest guardians patrol and protect this vital wilderness from the threats of illegal logging, gold mining, road development and poachers.
+Drone and high-resolution satellite monitoring assist them by alerting them to occurrence of illegal activities within the concession.

 DONATE TO LOWER AMAZON PROJECTS